Pranjul20/project/README.md

 Known Limitations

-Works best when the template image has high texture / rich features (plain objects may fail due to lack of keypoints).
+-Works best when the template image has high texture / rich features (plain objects may fail due to lack of keypoints).

 Performance decreases under:

-low lighting
+-low lighting

-motion blur
+-motion blur

-heavy occlusion
+-heavy occlusion

-Matching may become unstable if the object becomes very small in the frame.
+-Matching may become unstable if the object becomes very small in the frame.

-Background clutter can produce false matches in complex scenes.
+-Background clutter can produce false matches in complex scenes.

 -----